Save the Del Mar Bluff--Say No To Rezoning Initiative

 0 have signed.
 Let’s get to 5,000!

 What's even worse--instead of a "redesign," the developer has revealed his respect for community input by his initiative "specific plan" with the same building density, the same height maximum (32'-46') in the project, after thousands protested last year: Four 46' high timeshare towers squat at the heart of the bluff, surrounded by 32' buildings, with slivers of 15' facades (see top map from the Marisol voter initiative, section 3).
-Project totals 329,900 sf buildings on 11.8 acres, 146 units to rent as hotel space/condos,14,100 sf of "retail," plus underground parking for 408 cars, 22 "affordable housing units" of 732 sf each for families of 4.
+Project totals approximately 410,000 sf buildings on approximately 17 acres, 146 units to rent as hotel space/condos, "retail" space, parking for 408 cars, 22 "affordable housing units" and low-cost visitor-serving units.

-Establishes a dangerous precedent for rezoning all of Del Mar for future development given this drastic change from low-density residential with 26' height limits to highly dense, commercial 50' buildings.
-Developers would be energized to bulldoze the entire Del Mar landscape, double density, and obliterate zoning and green space.
+Establishes a dangerous precedent for rezoning all of Del Mar for future development given this drastic change from low-density residential with 14’-17’ height limits to highly dense, commercial 50' buildings.
+Developers might be energized to change Del Mar across the entire city.

-Encroaches on CURRENT PUBLIC ACCESS to the James C Scripps Nature Preserve gifted to the City of Del Mar as public open space with 10' setback from 46' and 32' buildings.
-The "specific plan" does not block hotel visitors from the Preserve, as the Del Mar City Council ruled just in February (see update--Preserving the Preserve) and their campaign literature uses a Preserve Park bench photo!
+Encroaches on CURRENT PUBLIC ACCESS to the James C Scripps Nature Preserve gifted to the City of Del Mar.
+The developer’s “specific plan" does not block hotel visitors from accessing the Preserve directly, as the Del Mar City Council decided in February, 2019.

-Increases traffic congestion significantly on Via de la Valle, local neighborhood streets, and the 101, by approximately 1,575 car trips per day.
+Increases traffic congestion significantly on Via de la Valle, local neighborhood streets, and the 101, which already ties up during rush hour.
 Ingress and egress are single lane only, onto a crowded commute corridor during freeway slowdowns, events at Fairgrounds across the street, and summer beach visitors.